 Who on my team is keeping from me how they really feel?

 If you really want to a challenge from this experiment, let them answer anonymously.
 You trust them, right?
-We set that in the parameters of who you asked to answer.
+You get to set that in the parameters of who you asked to answer.
 Set up a Survey Monkey account and let them respond without having to add their name.

 See what responses you receive.

-You could simply address the symptoms above and see how that improves your awareness as a leader.
+But, you could simply address the symptoms above and see how that improves your awareness as a leader.
 Whichever you choose.
 Let’s just always strive to be better leaders.